How to Reduce Sampling Bias in Research

 As originally reported by Kouchaki and Smith (2014), the morning morality effect explains a general tendency for people to act more ethically early in the day and less ethically later in the day, as resources for self-control are taxed.
 Although the original research reported a general effect of time of day, subsequent research suggested that accounting for people's circadian typology, in addition to time of day, might do a better job of predicting moral behavior than time of day alone (Gunia, Barnes, Sah, 2014).
 Thus, studies that investigate phenomena that vary across time of day and fail to account for variation in peoples' circadian typology may yield incomplete or inaccurate findings.

-How to Correct for Sampling Biases in Online Surveys
+Strategies for Reducing Sampling Errors in Online Surveys

 Avoiding sampling bias requires thoughtful planning and careful execution during data collection.
 When running studies online, researchers need to think about potential sources of bias and how much of a threat each poses to their research before starting data collection.